PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [ ] Change left most section of lualine with the current time and move `{line_num}:{column_num}` to the %{percent} section.
 - [ ] Upgrade lazy.nvim
 - [ ] Remove unused terminal toggle.
-- [ ] Look into basedpyright and basedblack.
+- [ ] Look into basedpyright and ruff.
 Mabye replaced pyright and black with them.
 - [ ] Look into adding [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) to config.
 - [ ] Look into adding [nvim-treesitter-context](https://github.com/nvim-treesitter/nvim-treesitter-context) to config.
 - [ ] Look into enabling [codecompanion](https://github.com/olimorris/codecompanion.nvim/tree/main)